nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 In the code first approach, we don't write GraphQL SDL by hand.
 Instead we use TypeScript decorators.
 The `@nestjs/graphql` package will then read the metadata defined through these decorators and automatically generate the schema for you.

 Most of the definitions in a GraphQL schema are **object types**.
-Each object type you define should represent an object that an application client might need to interact with.
+Each object type you define should represent a domain object that an application client might need to interact with.
 For example, our sample API needs to be able to fetch a list of authors and their posts, so we should define the `Author` type and `Post` type to support this functionality.

-In the schema first approach, we'd define such a schema with SDL like this:
+If we were using the schema first approach, we'd define such a schema with SDL like this:

 ```graphql
 type Author {